bowmnath/cis-457-w22/activities/week-05-reliable.md

 numbers.
 If not, explain why not.

+For the next few questions,
+imagine you have a one-sided pen pal, someone with whom you exchange written letters on a regular basis.
+You tend to send them long letters, and they usually just reply letting you know that they got your letter.
+However, you and your pen pal are concerned about the quality of the postal service in your country.
+The sometimes lose letters,
+and they sometimes drop them in water so parts of the letters are unreadable.

+6. Assume you never send more than one consecutive letter without hearing a reply from your friend.
+Describe how you and your friend could be sure that all of your letters are eventually arriving at their house safely and correctly.
+Consider using a finite-state machine to describe your process.

+7. If it generally takes three days for your letters to reach your friend, how frequently can you send letters using the protocol you described above?

+8. What if you did not limit yourself to one outstanding letter at a time?
+Consider the situation in which you would like to send them daily news.
+If you were instead willing to have three unanswered letters out at once, would this be enough to allow you to send daily news?
+Why or why not?

+9. What complications might arise if you had three unanswered letters out at once?
+Consider your protocol from (6).
+Would it be able to handle all possible failure cases (lost and corrupted letters, etc.)?
+If so,
+explain how.
+If it needs to be modified,
+suggest modifications.

 For the next two questions, assume the following scenario:
 Using GBN with a window size of 5, a sender sends packets 1 - 5.
 The sender recieves just one ACK, and the ACK is for packet 3.

-6. Which packet(s) will be re-sent?
+10. Which packet(s) will be re-sent?

-7. What is the current window for the sender?
+11. What is the current window for the sender?

-8. Assume a TCP sender sends packets 1 - 5 and receives ACKs for 1, 4, and 5.
+12. Assume a TCP sender sends packets 1 - 5 and receives ACKs for 1, 4, and 5.
 What packet(s) will be re-sent?

-9. In lecture, our assumption was that packets would not "switch order" in the network.
+13. In lecture, our assumption was that packets would not "switch order" in the network.
 That is, if packet A is sent before packet B, packet A will arrive before packet B unless packet A is lost.